-Each share of Series A preferred stock will convert into approximately 0.661 shares of NewLink Common Stock; each share of Series AA, AAA and B preferred stock will convert into approximately 0.476 shares of NewLink Common Stock; each share of Series BB preferred stock will convert into approximately 0.522 shares of NewLink Common Stock; each share of NewLink Series C and D preferred stock will convert into approximately 0.543 shares of NewLink Common Stock; and each share of NewLink Series E preferred stock will convert into approximately 5.252 shares of NewLink Common Stock.
-These securities are subject to proportional adjustments for stock splits, stock dividends, recapitalizations, and other distributions of common stock of NewLink.
+Each share of Series A preferred stock will convert into 0.661 shares of NewLink Common Stock; and each share of Series AA, AAA, B and BB preferred stock will convert into 0.476 shares of NewLink Common Stock.
+If the Company closes an IPO on or before December 31, 2011, the Series E conversion price will automatically be adjusted to a price equal to the product of (A) the price at which shares of NewLink's Common Stock are sold to the public in the IPO and (B) 0.85 (as adjusted appropriately to reflect any adjustments to the Series E conversion price occurring prior to any such adjustment occurring in connection with the IPO).
+At an assumed initial public offering price of \$11.00 per share, which is the midpoint of the price range listed on the cover page of this prospectus; each share of NewLink Series C and D preferred stock will convert into 0.480 shares of NewLink Common Stock, and each share of NewLink Series E preferred stock will convert into 3.342 shares of NewLink Common Stock.
+The Series Preferred are subject to weighted average ratchet antidilutive protection if NewLink issues shares at a price below the offering price for each series.
+In addition, these securities are subject to proportional adjustments for stock splits, stock dividends, recapitalizations, and other distributions of common stock of NewLink.